 - Spoiled brat tendencies.

-But as Rosenberg points out, this is the most destructive and unsettling type of narcissistic personality disorder.
+But as Rosenberg points out, covert narcissism is the most destructive and unsettling narcissistic personality disorder.
 It draws people in with superficial charm and wondrous appearances.

 The covert narcissist focuses on those with empathy—those who are:

 Why?
 As that’s where they receive the adulation they crave.
 It also props up their fragile ego issues.

 Over time (and it can be over decades) they’ll gradually turn and let their volatile, controlling, and poisonous true self emerges.
 And that’ll involve psychologically destroying their target.

 The response from the victim is to either put up with the exhausting and demoralising abuse, or fight back and challenge them.

 If you go for the latter, frenzied denial will commence.
 To their friends and family they’ll, for example, make out a relationship failure is entirely the fault of the other person.